-Setting Description Enable Wireless Event Logging.
+Setting Description Event Logging.
 Click (turn on) to enable wireless event logging.
 This must be checked for wireless event logging to occur.
 If this is turned off, then all other Wireless Event Settings in this window will be inactive.
-Specify the folder to write the wireless log file to: Specify an absolute location on your system to write the log file to.
+Specify an absolute location on your system to write the log file to.
 This path may only be up to 150 characters in length.
-Log file name prefix: This is the name of the log file.
+This is the name of the log file.
 The default name is: <computername_userdomain>.
-You can set this.</computername_userdomain> Maximum log file size: To prevent log files from growing too large, new log files are created when the current log file exceeds the specified size in MB.
+You can set this.</computername_userdomain> size: To prevent log files from growing too large, new log files are created when the current log file exceeds the specified size in MB.
 The default file size in 1 megabyte.
 You can select a file size of up to ten megabytes, in one-megabyte increments.
-Defaults Click Defaults to set all settings on this tab to their defaults values.
+Click Defaults to set all settings on this tab to their defaults values.
 This sets defaults only for the open tab. ОК Save your changes and close this window.